openbraininstitute/brain-indexer/README.md

-# SpatialIndex
+# brain-indexer

 ## What is it?

-Spatial Index is a library for efficient spatial queries on large datasets (TBs and more).
+brain-indexer is a library for efficient spatial queries on large datasets (TBs and more).
 It is currently based on `boost::rtree`.

 It provides a high level Python API for indexes of simple geometric shapes